Puppy-Proofing Your Home: Safety Tips

 Securing Loose Wires and Cables

 In addition to the electrical cords mentioned earlier, there may be other wires or cables in your home that can pose a risk to your puppy.
-Take a moment to assess your and identify any loose wires or cables that your puppy may be able to reach.
+Take a moment to assess your living space and identify any loose wires or cables that your puppy may be able to reach.
 Secure them using cable organizers, zip ties, or cord covers to prevent your puppy from chewing on them or getting tangled.

 Unplugging Electronic Devices